-Before we really start the hustle of DAM vs CMS, let’s know about the both in a brief.
+Before we really start the hustle of DAM vs CMS, let’s know about both in a brief.

-Digital Asset Management (DAM) is a system that helps in managing storing and organizing the digital assets of an organization in a central location.
+Digital Asset Management (DAM) is a system that helps in managing to store and organizing the digital assets of an organization in a central location.

-The main benefit DAM provides other than storing surfeit of digital assets is, storing the content centrally, which helps in providing a quick access to all the departments.
+The main benefit DAM provides other than storing a surfeit of digital assets is, storing the content centrally, which helps in providing quick access to all the departments.

-Few examples of good DAM are Adobe Experience Manager, HyperCMS, ResourceSpace etc.
+Few examples of good DAM are Adobe Experience Manager, HyperCMS, ResourceSpace, etc.

-It comes with an option of control panel, where one can customize the content on a website as per requirement, even without the know-how of technical languages such as CSS – Cascading Style Sheets, Hypertext Markup Language (HTML) and other programming languages.
+It comes with an option of the control panel, where one can customize the content on a website as per requirement, even without the know-how of technical languages such as CSS – Cascading Style Sheets, Hypertext Markup Language (HTML) and other programming languages.

 This question is difficult to answer than it seems as there’s no perfect answer for this.
 Therefore, it is necessary to discover where your priorities lie and make the right choice accordingly.

 Few examples of good CMS are WordPress, Xpress engine, Concrete, Drupal.